There's never been a better time to visit Japan. Plan your trip today!

 How Many Days Do You Need in Takayama?

 If you simply want to explore central Takayama, a full day should be sufficient.
 However, if you plan to explore destinations elsewhere in the Japanese Alps, the question becomes more nuanced.
 If you want to take a day trip to Shirakawa-go, for example, you’ll need to add an extra day for that; going onward to Matsumoto or Kanazawa (at least without staying overnight in either or both) necessitates protracting your trip even further.
+If you come during the twice-annual Takayama Matsuri (festival), you may need to add a day simply due to the impact of bigger crowds.

 Indeed, given that it’s relatively time-consuming to get from Tokyo to Takayama (regardless of how many days you spend), you’ll almost certainly want to stay here overnight—a Takayama day trip isn’t really realistic.
 On the higher end, I like properties like The Machiya Hotel and Honjin Hiranoya Takoan, although more affordable spots like the utilitarian Tokyu Stay Hida-Takayama are also great choices.